California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 2. Install the VS Code [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack on your local machine.
 3. Open the Command Palette and run **Remote-SSH: Connect to Host**, then enter `<username>@<jetson-ip>`.
 This will open a new VS Code window connected to the Jetson.
 4. In that SSH-connected VS Code window, open the remote `~/laser-runner-cutter/ros2/` folder.
 5. When prompted, click **Reopen in Container** (or run `Dev Containers: Reopen in Container` from the command palette).
+This will build and run the containers defined in `docker-compose.yaml` on the Jetson, and then attach to the Dev Container on the Jetson.

-VS Code will build and attach to the Dev Container on the Jetson.
 You may need to go into the Extensions tab and click "Install in Dev Container" for your extensions.
 All subsequent editing, building, and debugging happens on the Jetson while the UI runs locally.

 ### VS Code Tasks